Hope and expectation as Tour de France starts in virus shadow - France 24

 That means a cataclysmic change for organisers, with some climbs in previous years attracting hundreds of thousands of people along the roadsides.

-"Yes, the public will have access to the Tour de France," Tour chief Christian Prudhomme told AFP.
+"Yes, the public will have access to the Tour de France," Prudhomme insisted, explaining that screening areas would be in place to monitor numbers.

-"But there will be screening areas at the start and finish areas to allow the current government maximum of 5,000 fans.

-"Screening will also be in place in the 20-or-so climbs and passes," Prudhomme added, explaining that "in certain places, only people on foot, by bicycle or who come on public transport set up by the hosting towns or villages can go to the passes."

 Health and safety protocols for riders and teams involve them being kept in a bubble and tested several times, with the smallest possible interaction between respective bubbles.